 Note that the sequence has the property that any successive terms in the sequence multiply to the same product $bc$.
-This implies that the pyramid would be the same (up to rotational symmetry) if we had started with, say, $a,bc\bar b,b$ instead of $a;b,c$ (more generally with $a;b_k,b_{k+1}$ with $b_k$, $b_{k+1}$ consecutive sides of the pyramid).
-Note in particular that we consider two pyramids the same precisely when their base labels are the same isometry, and the ordered labels of non-base edges are the same up to cyclic permutation.
+This implies that the pyramid would be the same (up to rotational symmetry) if we had started with, say, $a,bc\bar b,b$ instead of $a;b,c$ (more generally with $a;b_k,b_{k+1}$ with $b_k$, $b_{k+1}$ consecutive lateral edges of the pyramid).
+Note in particular that we consider two pyramids the same precisely when their base labels are the same isometry, and the ordered labels of lateral edges are the same up to cyclic permutation.

-\begin{rk} In principle, we allow a slightly degenerate kind of pyramid in the construction, namely when $b$ and $c$ commute, the pyramid has only two sides, or equivalently two base vertices.
-These ``flat'' pyramids will actually get discarded from the shell when checking that ridges are on precisely two pyramids, see section~\ref{sec:algo}. \end{rk}
+\begin{rk} In principle, we allow a slightly degenerate kind of pyramid in the construction, namely when $b$ and $c$ commute, the pyramid has only two lateral edges, or equivalently two base vertices.
+These ``flat'' pyramids will actually get discarded from the shell when checking that ridges are on precisely two pyramids, see Section~\ref{sec:algo}. \end{rk}

 One can of course shift a given triangle ${\bf a},{\bf b},{\bf c}$ to two other ordered triangles with the same orientation, namely ${\bf b},{\bf c},{\bf a}$ and ${\bf c},{\bf a},{\bf b}$, but these will, in general, produce pyramids that differ combinatorially, since the pairs $(a,b)$, $(b,c)$, $(c,a)$ need not braid with the same order.
-This will be exploited in section~\ref{sec:cycles}.
+This will be exploited in Section~\ref{sec:cycles}.